"Come and see artificial sea" GH Tiktoker emotional after visiting Dubai

 The city's many tourist attractions made it the third most visited city last year, with over 17 million visits.

-According to Deacness Abokomah, Dubai's skyscrapers and man-made island bewildered him as a first-time tourist.
+According to Deaconess Abokomah, Dubai's skyscrapers and man-made island bewildered him as a first-time tourist.

 As he shared his experience, the renowned content creator couldn't help but compare Dubai's progress to Ghana's.